 pulse for each set of RGB scans, and differ only in the timing.

-encoding the transmission mode into the vertical sync signal.
-VIS is
+transmission mode into the vertical sync signal.
+VIS is composed of a

-adopted Robot's scheme and has assigned codes to their particular mode.
+scheme and has assigned codes to their particular mode.
+With each mode

-With each mode having a unique VIS code, this allows software
+having a unique VIS code, this allows software programs to

-programs to automatically select the correct mode when set to
+automatically select the correct mode when set to automatic receive.

 80 METERS 3.735 40